akando42/next-map/public/content/posts/10-07/index.md

 ### Soviet Propaganda with the Technology levers under Modern Russia

-From studying and training cattle animals like cows, dogs, horses, the preachers of Christianity probably found the similarity in low level code between humans and these farm animals.
+From studying and training cattle animals like cows, dogs and horses, the preachers of Christianity probably found the similarity in low level code between humans and these farm animals.
 Stalin studied to become a religious preacher for the Orthodox church.
 However, he ended up becoming a Communist revolutionary alongside Lenin of the Catholic churches.
 Maybe both of them are religious preachers who ported human programming techniques from Christianity to Communism.

 ![Conference vs Church](https://storage.googleapis.com/spykman-world/conferenceroom_vs_church.png)